mmollina/MAPpoly/cran-comments.md

 ## Re-submission of MAPpoly package

 This is a re-submission of MAPpoly package.
-This version (0.3.3), contains the following changes
+This version (0.4.0), contains the following changes

   - Update DESCRIPTION file
+  - Functions to build maps in individual parents
+  - Functions to merge individual maps
+  - Imputation functions based on map
+  - Functions to edit order interactively
   - Fix minor bugs

 Thank you for reviewing our re-submission!

 ## Test environments
-* local R installation (macOS Monterey 12.6), R 4.2.2
+* local R installation (macOS Somona 14.3.1), R 4.3.2
-* local R installation (Ubuntu 20.04), R 4.2.2
+* local R installation (Ubuntu 22.04), R 4.3.2
 * Win-builder (release and devel)

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 2 notes

- - on local macOS: R 4.2.2
+ - on local macOS: R 4.3.2
-   * installed size is 8.1Mb
+   * installed size is 8.2Mb
      sub-directories of 1Mb or more:
-       * R:      2.7Mb
+       * R:      2.8Mb
        * data:   3.0Mb
+   * GNU make is a SystemRequirements.

 ## Downstream dependencies